-The very first things to do are to:
+The first things to do are to:

-- Install the latest version of R (at least version 3.6.0, preferably >4.0.0)
+- Install the latest version of R (at least version 3.6.0, preferably >4.0.0).

-- Install the latest version of RStudio (at least version 1.2.5001, preferably the latest 1.3 version)
+- Install the latest version of RStudio (at least version 1.2.5001, preferably >1.3 version).

-- Install Git
+- Install Git.

 For some Windows users, you may need to install Rtools in order for some R packages to be installed (which you’ll do shortly).

-3.2 Getting familiar with RStudio
+3.3 Getting familiar with RStudio

 Check out Figure 3.1 below.
-You can see that RStudio has four “panels”, dividing the screen into the four corners.
+You can see that RStudio has four “panels”, dividing the screen into the four sections.